 Learn even more ⇓ Learn more ⇓ Show lessHow Do I Receive Phone Calls from an Inmate in the Clayton County Jail?

-For all the information regarding phone calls with Clayton County inmates; rules, policies, phone calling times, fees, limits and more visit our Inmate Phone Page.
+For all the information regarding phone calls with Clayton County inmates; rules, policies, phone calling times, limits and more visit our Inmate Phone Page.

 We’ve compiled a list of Frequently Asked Questions and Answers for everything you need to know about Clayton County Jail’s Inmate Phone Policies, Rules and Guidelines.
 If you still have questions after reviewing these FAQs, call 770-471-1122 for further assistance.